MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 16
 Implement the `doInOrderAsync` of Section 3.8, "Dealing with Exceptions", on page 58, where the second parameter is a `BiConsumer<T, Throwable>`.
 Provide a plausible use case.
 Do you still need the third parameter?

+## Task 17
+Implement a `doInParallelAsync(Runnable first, Runnable second, Consumer<Throwable>)` method that executes `first` and `second` in parallel, calling the handler if either method throws an exception.